 Dave’s Oyster Bar in Gulf Breeze pride themselves on being “all about oysters”.
 They serve a variety of oysters including steamed, baked, fried, raw, specialty and more!
 If you just can’t choose, you definitely need to try the oyster sampler!
 Not only are the oysters fantastic, but Dave’s also has a variety of other seafood and non-seafood options on the menu.

 The “Frenchy’s” brand has multiple restaurants and businesses, but for the best oysters, you need to head down to Frenchy’s Rockaway Grill in Clearwater!
-They offer open-air beachfront dining right on the Gulf of Mexico where you can see some amazing views and enjoy live music daily from local artists!
+They also offer open-air beachfront dining right on the Gulf of Mexico where you can see some amazing views and enjoy live music daily from local artists!
 Not only do they have delicious oysters, but they’re famous for their She Crab soup, Rum Runners, and other traditional Floribbean style dishes.
 No trip to Clearwater is complete with a stop at Frenchy’s.

 Hunt’s Oyster Bar in Panama City has been family-owned for 51 years by the Hunt family – Tina, Christie, Randy, and Sissy!
 Their specialty is the famous Apalachicola Oysters, and you can pick up a bag or bucket to-go!
 They come multiple ways such as raw, fried, steamed, baked, cajun baked, three cheese, three cheese cajun, three cheese jalapeno, and jalapeno cajun.

 Indian Pass Raw Bar in Port St. Joe has a very historical past!
 It was constructed to take advantage of the highway traffic from the new highway that was built in 1929.
-In the early 30’s Mrs. Gypsie McNeill began serving noon meals and catered dinner parties at the store, and the raw bar started in 1986!
+In the early 30’s Mrs. Gypsie McNeill began serving noon meals and catered dinner parties at the store, and the raw bar also started in 1986!

 Lee & Rick’s Oyster Bar in Orlando has been serving the Central Florida area as the first restaurant of its kind in the area for 70 years!
 It started in 1950 as a nine stool establishment that only served oysters.
 Lee and Rick ran the restaurant out front and raised their family in the back, which was their home.
 (They also had another location in Maitland).
 Today, Lee & Rick’s is operated by their oldest son and his family.
 They pride themselves on friendly personalized service, quality of food, and maintaining their reputation as a local favorite!